letsencrypt/acme-spec/draft-barnes-acme.md

 * The JWS Header or Protected Header MUST include "alg" and "jwk" fields
 * The JWS MUST NOT have the value "none" in its "alg" field

-Additionally, JWS objects used in ACME MUST include the "nonce" and "acmePath" header parameters, defined below.
+Additionally, JWS objects used in ACME MUST include the "nonce" header parameter, defined below.

 # Protocol Overview